KoprowskiT/class-ai900/2_Prepare_To_Exam.md

-# Official page for Microsoft Artificial Intelligence Fundamentals [HERE](https://bit.ly/AI900MSLearn) describe exam as:
+# Official page for Microsoft Artificial Intelligence Fundamentals [HERE](https://bit.ly/AI900MSLearn) describe the exam as:

 This exam is an opportunity for you to demonstrate knowledge of machine learning and AI concepts and related Microsoft Azure services.
 As a candidate for this exam, you should be familiar with Exam AI-900’s self-paced or instructor-led learning material.